vaprdev/AlanRice.me/project_pages/pizzaquest.markdown

 - 'https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=google%20maps%20api'
 ---

-Working on PizzaQuest was one of the most fun projects at General Assembly.
-The curriculum at GA rightly places a lot of importance on version-control and collaboration, which was great preparation for my internship.
-PizzaQuest was the result of a group effort of 4 members.

-The app turned out to be much more developed than we originally thought possible.
+PizzaQuest was the result of a group effort at General Assembly.
+At GA, we had daily stand-ups with the entire class as a training for being on a development team.
+For the group project we got to put these skills along with version control to make a collaborative project.

  We used the Google Maps API and HTML5's geo-location to locate users and perform a search for all pizza-related restaurants within a 10 miles radius.

-Once we accomplished the MVP, we moved on to create a social aspect to the app where users could check-in at locations, write reviews, and comment on other users's check-ins and reviews.
-Users with the most reviews would be placed onto a leaderboard.

-This project was my first experience working on a code-base with more than one other person.
-Because my group took the time to have daily stand-ups and took version-control seriously, we were able to delegate work efficiently and help each-other with problems.
+Due in part to our organization and luck, we finished the MVP a while before the deadline, and therefore developed some extra social features.
+We made users have the ability to comment on each others's posts and included a leaderboard where users could compare all of their scores.

+This project marked the first time I really collaborated on the same-code base with a group of people.
+The project cemented how useful good communication and clear-code can be when working with others.
+Our method of tracking issues and daily stand-ups really helped push the project forward at a great pace.
+Most importantly, everyone was able to creatively contribute to the project and felt that their voices were heard.